Surfshark vs PureVPN: which VPN is right for you?

 Customer support

-Email tickets are also found in both VPNs, and it’s another effective way to get an answer regarding your case.
+Email is another effective way to get an answer regarding your case.
 Sure, it will take longer compared to live chat; however, it’s even possible to inspect the case more thoroughly this way.

 Finally, both VPNs have customer support pages, extensive guides, and FAQs that are the fastest way to learn and find the answer you need.
 Yet, this option is friendlier for tech-savvy users.